 The usual way that young humans are taught to govern themselves is a progression from rules to reasoning.
 We teach the immature by starting with the concrete and then advancing to the abstract.

-Jesus' expectatation us however, is to be like him in love and to become mature enought to self-govern by love. note
+This is because Jesus has a different expectatation of us.
+He wants us and has commanded us to be like him in love.
+Jesus expects us to become mature enought to self-govern by love. note

-See Gal 3-4.
+See Galations 3-4.
 Also see The Commands of Jesus

 A trained instinct in this context is very similar to a conscience, which also is a product of training.

-However, a rule might not fit a context, or applying it might go against the principle out of which the rule was first derived.
+However, a rule might not fit a context, or mis-applying it to a context might actually go against the principle out of which the rule was derived.
 Then we must immediately put a pause on the ill-fitting instinct.
-We must always be aware of if a rule is appropriate and we must not blindly apply our personal rules for living. note Blindly following a rule as law or being uninterested in where the rule came from is another indication of immaturity.
-When just following a rule is wrong, we must do something different.
+We must always be aware of if a rule is appropriate and we must not apply our personal rules for living in a blind way. note Blindly following a rule as law or being uninterested in where the rule came from is an indication of immaturity.
+When following a rule is wrong in the context, we must do something different.

 This means we need to know the principles on which all our rules are based.
-We should question rules based unknown principles and especially those based on bad principles.
+We should question rules based unknown principles.
+We should especially question rules based on bad principles.

-God does not expect that we avoid using rules of thumb for living.
-Good rules for living that get refined through personal thinking is simply proper pragmatism.
+God is not expecting us to avoid using rules of thumb for living.
+We should always be developing good rules for living, and refining them through personal thinking.
+This is simply proper pragmatism.
 Training our instincts for love enables us as limited humans to live well.
 And as we go, we will develop new rules for new contexts, always by application of the first principle of love.

 We can seek the help of others to figure this out.
-This is the process of discipling, and the asking is good and shows that we are growing.
+This is the process of discipling.
+Asking about this and discussion is good and shows that we are growing.
 The goal Jesus has for us is that we will grow to understand for ourselves how to apply this kind of sacrificial love toward others.
-When we live it and and can help others learn to live love, then we are becoming spiritually mature. note If we don’t understand this love or don’t apply it in some area of life, that is a place where we are not spiritually mature.
-Jesus expects us to think and live by love.
+When we live it and and can help others learn to live love, then we are becoming spiritually mature. note However, if we don’t understand this love or don’t apply it in some area of life, that is a place where we are not spiritually mature.
+Jesus expects us to think and to live by love.

 Spiritual maturity is a continuum of growth in love: